TrueFit/MissingNumber/README.md

 2. The input would be a full sequence with no number missing -> "1,2,3"

-3. The input would have more than one number missing -> "1,2,5"

-4. The input would be a non-digit -> "Y"
+3. The input would be a non-digit -> "Y"

-5. The input could contain a sequence with one of the pieces having a number and a non-digit -> "1,2Y,4"
+4. The input could contain a sequence with one of the pieces having a number and a non-digit -> "1,2Y,4"

-6. The input could have multiple of the same number in a sequence -> "1,1,3"
+5. The input could have multiple of the same number in a sequence -> "1,1,3"